camunda/camunda-docs/versioned_docs/version-8.2/self-managed/connectors-deployment/connectors-configuration.md

 ### Disable Operate connectivity

 Disabling Operate polling will lead to inability to use inbound (e.g., webhook) capabilities.
-However, if you still wish to do so, you need to start your Connectors runtime with the following environment variables:
+However, if you still wish to do so, you need to start your Connector runtime with the following environment variables:

 ```bash
 CAMUNDA_CONNECTOR_POLLING_ENABLED=false